jnozzi/cocoadev.com/markdown/HandlingMultipleKeyDown.md

 ----
 In fact I recall Mortal Combat II on the PC in multi-player mode, and often one player could "block" the other by holding down the proper keys.
 So no, I am not making this up... btw: I think most games use the dedicated qualifier keys (shift, control, alt, command) for "additional" actions (like run fast, shot, go sideways etc.), since these keys should not be subject tot he problem I mention.

-Take a look at General/OmniGroups game source exampes at this page http://www.omnigroup.com/developer/gamedevelopment/gdc2001/.
+Take a look at OmniGroups game source exampes at this page http://www.omnigroup.com/developer/gamedevelopment/gdc2001/.
 Look at I<nowiki/>nputExample on the disc image, I think that's the one.
-That should help you, maybe :) -- General/KentSutherland
+That should help you, maybe :) -- KentSutherland

 You have to override the run loop to get this exceptionally basic functionality?
-That just plain *sucks*. -- General/RobRix
+That just plain *sucks*. -- RobRix

 ----

 You shouldn't have to override the run loop for this -- although many games have their own run loop for other reasons.
 To keep track of multiple keys, you can just create a BOOL instance variable for each key you want to keep track of.
 Some games do this for every key and put it in an array.
 Set the boolean to YES in the keyDown: event and NO in the keyUp event.
 You can then check for a combination of keys any time you want.
 BTW, if you are creating a game, you may want to make sure the key down event isn't a repeat     if (![ev isARepeat]).
 Hope that helps.

--- General/RyanBates
+-- RyanBates

 From what I've seen, this doesn't alleviate the fact that the system only sends the events for one key.
 E.g. if you're pressing i and then press j, you don't receive additional messages for i, even though you may want them to increase something such as acceleration.
 You could check the amount of time since -keyDown: in -keyUp: since you'll receive those properly, but still.
 Jumping through hoops.
 Arr.

--- General/RobRix
+-- RobRix